Feeds:

 16918893-71e383d90709bff8bbd7c25489b688ce_4a7ca53a-scaled

-With one third of our younger generation uninsured, a circumstance similar to Eric’s could strike down many young hopefuls in college.
+Before the ACA, one third of our younger generation was uninsured, a circumstance similar to Eric’s could strike down many young hopefuls in college.

 Join us.
 Follow @VeronicaDLCruz on Twitter.